STARFLEET ADMINISTRATION MANUAL

 CHAPTER SEVEN

-STARFLEET LEAVE PROCEDURES
+STARFLEET LEAVE NAD TRANSIT PROCEDURES

 Members of the Starfleet shall be entitled to leave from duty accumulated at a rate of 3 days per month, in addition to any extra leave awarded by special order, not to exceed sixty days earned in one year.